Current Site Visitors

 • I have not been invited to participate on a site visit team lately.
 How can I find out if I am still an active member of the site visitor corps?

-Some years you may have many invitations, while other years, you may never receive a call.
-It is very dependent on your area of expertise and the types of programs up for review.
-Sometimes this is simply a matter of incorrect information in the site visitor database.
-The accreditation database is separate from all other APA databases, so please update your site visitor profile in the CoA Portal if your contact information and/or availability changes.
-If you would like to participate in more visits, please contact the Accreditation Office.
+How often you are contacted is very dependent on your area of expertise and the types of programs up for review.
+To ensure the OPCA has the most current expertise, availability, and contact information for you, please check (and update, as applicable) your site visitor profile in the CoA Portal.
+If you would like to participate in more visits, please contact the OPCA.

 • How do I become a site visit team chair?

-Once you have participated as the second member on three site visits, you are automatically eligible to serve as the chair of a site visit team and may appear on lists as a potential chair.
-Chair workshops are offered periodically to aid in the transition to site visitor chair, and provide 4.0 CE credits for licensed psychologists.
-Attending this workshop is encouraged, but not required, to head a site visit team.
-All upcoming workshops are listed on the Accreditation Workshop Page.
-If you would be interested in attending such a workshop, please contact the office.
+Once you have participated as a member on multiple site visits, you are automatically eligible to serve as a site visit team chair and will be contacted by the OPCA about progressing to the chair role.
+Chair trainings are offered periodically to aid in the transition to site visit team chair; however, attending this training is not required to become a chair.
+All upcoming trainings are listed on the Accreditation Workshop Page

 • What if I do not wish to chair a site visit?